Last Updated on

 6. Black Holes Cause Spaghettification

 Do you love spaghetti?
 Well, that’s what any human will turn into once he lands inside a black hole!
 ‘Spaghettification’ is when you’re literally, we quote, “pulled and ripped apart” by gravitational forces when landing inside a black hole.
 This makes it impossible for life to survive in black holes.

 7. Rotation Causes Day and Night

 The Earth rotates on an invisible axis as it orbits around the Sun, just like the other planets in our solar system.
 The Earth takes 24 hours to make one complete rotation, which is why one day is 24 hours long!
 Day and night occur depending on which side of the Earth faces the Sun.
 The side of the Earth that faces the Sun experiences daytime, while the other side has nighttime.

 8. There Are Eight Planets, Not Nine

-Previously, Pluto was considered a planet, just like the rest of the planets in our solar system.
-But later, it was decided that Pluto wasn’t large enough to be considered a planet, and hence, was dubbed a ‘dwarf planet’.
-This is why there are now eight planets in the solar system, instead of the original nine.
+Previously, Pluto was considered a planet, just like the other planets in our solar system.
+But later, it was decided that Pluto wasn’t large enough to be considered a planet and hence, was dubbed a ‘dwarf planet’.
+This is why there are now eight planets in the solar system instead of the original nine.